ETrakLogistics/api-docs-source/source/index.html.md

 --------- | ------- | -----------
 contract_id | The contract to book on, get this from <a href="#list-all-contracts">listing contracts</a> | Mandatory
-service_id | The service you want to use. | Mandatory barcode | eTrak barcode | Specify your own (from your range) or "false" to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional
+service_id | The service you want to use. | Mandatory barcode | ETrak barcode | Specify your own (from your range) or "false" to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional